Fairglow/index-list/README.md

 ## The element vector

 Besides providing direct access to the element, the vector for the elements provide better locality between them, which is useful when walking through the list as it is likely to mean fewer cache misses.
-The element will however appear scrambled in the vector and only by walking the list can the correct order be established.
+The elements will however appear scrambled in the vector and only by walking the list can the correct order be established.

 ## Walking the list

 To walk the list the user needs a starting index.
 One can be obtained from either `first_index` or `last_index` method calls.
-Then use either the the `next_index`, or `prev_index` methods to move in the respective direction.
+Then use either the `next_index`, or `prev_index` methods to move in the respective direction.
 An index is persistent in the list as long as the element is not removed and can be stored and used later.
 The indexes are typically not sequential as the list is traversed.

+See the included [example code](examples/indexlist.rs) for how this works.

 Note that any calls to the `trim_swap` method, may invalidate one or more index.
 It van be verified because any index greater than the `capacity` has been moved.
 To prevent this invalidation, you can hold a reference to the list as well as the index, but this will also block any and all modifications to the list while the reference is held.